Avengers Grimm: Time Wars

-Avengers Grimm: Time Wars is a 2018 American superhero mockbuster film written, co-edited, and directed by Jeremy M. Inman.
-The film, produced by film company The Asylum, stars Erik Feltes, Lauren Parkinson, and Marah Fairclough.
+Avengers Grimm: Time Wars is a 2018 American superhero mockbuster film directed by Maximilian Elfeldt and written by Jeremy M. Inman.
+The film, produced by The Asylum, stars Erik Feltes, Lauren Parkinson, and Marah Fairclough.

 The film is a mockbuster of the Marvel Studios superhero film Avengers: Infinity War and the ABC TV series Once Upon a Time.
 It is a sequel to 2015's Avengers Grimm.

 Plot

 Years have passed since the first film, with the shattering of the magic mirror portal spreading shards of the mirror across the world.
 To combat threats from the fairytale realm, an organization called Looking Glass was founded; led by Alice (whose sanity is maintained by medicine Hatter makes for her), the princesses and Red work to locate the fragments to rebuild the portal to go home.
 However, the power-crazed ruler of Atlantis, Magda the Mad, is threatening the world in her hunt for Prince Charming (who survived Rumplestiltskin's attempt on his life) to force him to marry her so she can get his ring, which will literally allow her to rule all the land.
 A different Rumplestiltskin allies with Magda in exchange for Atlantis.
 Snow White is revived to combat the threat.